grygy/pv217-microservices-materials/04/README.md

 Don't forget to implement `NotificationService#listAll` method using `PassengerRepository`.

 #### 3.1.
-How to test if everything is working?
+How do you test if everything is working?

 - Tests are passing

 Test scenario
-- Create a flight using swagger ui
+- Create a flight using Swagger UI
-- Create a passenger using swagger ui with appropriate flight id
+- Create a passenger using Swagger UI with appropriate flight id
 - Call cancel flight endpoint
 - Check if the GET notification endpoint returns the notification for the passenger with his email.